- Signs and Symptoms

 - Severe infections called sepsis

 - Multiple organ failure

 How is hepatic encephalopathy treated?

-Understanding the cause of hepatic encephalopathy (HE) paves the way to treat HE.
+Understanding the cause of hepatic encephalopathy (HE) paves the way to treating HE.
 If pre-existing conditions are treated, the occurrence of HE may be reduced.
 The doctor may suggest a few drugs and therapies that may reduce the toxins in the body: